improvframework/service-provisioning/README.md

 ### ServiceLoaderInterace ###

-The interface `\Improv\ServiceProvisioning\ServiceLoaderInterface` can be used to encapsulate any strategy desired for attaching services to an `\Interop\Container\ContainerInterface` container.
+The interface `\Improv\ServiceProvisioning\ServiceLoaderInterface` can be used to encapsulate any strategy desired for attaching services to a `\Psr\Container\ContainerInterface` container.
 This can be done by implementing the `loadServices(ContainerInterface $continer)` method of the interface.

 As an example, we can look at one such strategy included within this package.